antoniocarrion11/GekkoBot/README.md

 The org.bot will only update these values with recent stats when update is called.
 (This may need to be refined)

 ### Tech stack (wip)

-Java, maven, javascript maybe?
+Java, maven, Spring boot, lombok
-Research: Spring boot, Mysql, dynamoDb, aws server.
+Research: Mysql, dynamoDb, aws server.
 If i have other components i can use docker on my server to spin those up fast.

 ### Libraries and apis so far